 The communists made sure to ration the heating of water to reduce overall costs.
 Which made sense to most residents, because who really needs warm water all day?

 Usually, the day was centered around these time periods.
 As you needed warm water to bathe or cook certain food, all other activities had to be put aside to make sure you did not miss the window of warm water availability.

 Heating was available during the colder times.
 But hardly anyone in Bucharest trusted it.

 Most residents survived strictly on extra clothing and homemade heating sources.

 It became a simple fact of life that you could never trust that heater to work when you needed it most.
 It would almost always fail, or be shutdown, at a critical time.
 So they had to improvise.

 Electricity also had plenty of problems.
-Whether it was a issue with the power-grid, or the communists shutting it off to save energy – no one ever really found an answer.
+Whether it was an issue with the power-grid, or the communists shutting it off to save energy, no one ever really found an answer.

 What they did know is that roaring power outages were commonplace.
 It wasn’t unusual for it to happen multiple times a week, for hours at a time.

 Because of the lack of power, the communists also cut all electricity after 9PM.
 Making the residents wait until the power workers made their rounds in the morning to turn it on again.